 Bonnie Burnard's Garden: Her Values Began in her Own Backyard by Donna Bailey Nurse

-Giller prize winner Bonnie Burnard dead at age 72 (The Canadian Press)
+Giller Prize-winning author Bonnie Burnard dead at 72 (CBC Books)